Sterling County Health Data

 What is the life expectancy in Sterling County?

-Life expectancy data for Sterling County is currently being processed from CDC records.
+Life expectancy data for Sterling County is not available in the current dataset.

 How does Sterling County health compare to the Texas average?